Maryland Historical Magazine

 potential reviewers here);

-- The annual “Maryland History Bibliography: A Selected List.”
+- The annual “Maryland History Bibliography: A Selected List,” compiled by our colleagues at the University of Maryland Libraries.

-In addition to these standard features, we are open to innovative article proposals in other formats: photographic essays (unpublished or authorial photographs and commentary); translations (English as target language); primary sources, etc. Please contact the Editor to discuss your ideas.
+In addition to these standard features, we are open to innovative article proposals in other formats: photographic essays (unpublished or authorial photographs and commentary); translations (English as target language); primary sources, etc. Please contact our editorial staff to discuss your ideas.

 How to Submit An Article

-Submissions must be in Word format and sent to the Editor, Dr. Martina Kado, at email@example.com.
+Submissions must be in Word format and emailed to firstname.lastname@example.org.

-To ensure a double-blind peer review, please do not include your name or any identifying information in this document, including metadata.
+To ensure a double-anonymous peer review, please do not include your name or any identifying information in this document, including metadata.
 See how to remove metadata from your document).

 Authors are encouraged to include with their submission a current CV and/or cover letter providing more background information about their research: these are for editorial use only and will not be shared with reviewers in the evaluation process.

 Images that accompany your submission should be included in the Word document as reference images (low resolution).
-Should the article be accepted for publication, authors are responsible for obtaining necessary reproduction permissions for all images to be featured in their article and for ensuring that their sources are properly credited.
+Should the article be accepted for publication, authors will be responsible for obtaining high-resolution images, necessary reproduction permission, and for ensuring that their sources are properly credited.
 When images in MCHC collections are used, we provide assistance in terms of processing image requests and waiving reproduction fees.

 Read the Style Sheet for authors.

-Questions about the submission process should be addressed to the Editor.
+Questions about the submission process should be addressed to our editorial staff.

 The Review and Publication Process

-The review process for submissions is overseen by the Editor, in collaboration with MCHC staff and the Publications Committee, a select group of experts and specialists on Maryland and U.S. history.
+The review process for submissions is overseen by the Editor-in-chief, in collaboration with MCHC staff and the Publications Committee, a select group of experts and specialists on Maryland and US history.
 Submissions will be evaluated according to the following criteria:

 - How well do they fit the Aims and Scope of the Magazine?